I created Rethink is to help followers of Jesus understand what the Bible says and how to align their life with God’s word.

 I’m still overcome by God’s unremitting and dogged pursuit of his creation.

-I’ve worked in the church for the past 10ish years.
+I have been a pastor for the past 12 years or so.
 Maybe more by the time you read this.

-My wife and I will be planting a church in Colorado in 2022.
-You can get more info and join our prayer team here: The Poor’s Prayer Team
+My wife and I planted a church in Johnstown Colorado in 2022.
+You can learn more about it here: Storyline Christian Church

 I took the scenic route getting my BA in Biblical Studies at Ozark Christian College.

 I learned some disciple and took a more direct route in getting my Masters in Theology at Regent University.

 I love ice cream.
 Like more than you are thinking.

 I like to win at things.
 My wife doesn’t always appreciate that about me.

 I can never decide if I prefer the beach or the mountains.
 Currently, I’m preparing to move to the mountains.

 I love football.
 No seriously, I could watch it all day.
 I was born in Massachusetts, so you can guess who I cheer for.